-The ZIP+4 code is the ZIP code of a provider's practice location address on file with ForwardHealth.
-Providers are required to use the ZIP+4 code when the NPI (National Provider Identifier) reported to ForwardHealth corresponds to multiple certifications and the designated taxonomy code does not uniquely identify the provider.
+The ZIP code of a provider's practice location address on file with ForwardHealth must be a ZIP+4 code.
+The ZIP+4 code helps to identify a provider when the NPI (National Provider Identifier) reported to ForwardHealth corresponds to multiple enrollments and the reported taxonomy code does not uniquely identify the provider.

-Omission of the ZIP+4 code of the provider's practice location address when it is required as additional data to identify the provider will cause claims and other transactions to be denied or delayed in processing.
+When a ZIP+4 code is required to identify a provider, omission of it will cause claims and other transactions to be denied or delayed in processing.